-The finding in section 5.2 above that the occurrence of a trade causes the intensity for a mid-quote change to increase is thus consistent with the central feature of the asymmetric information models: namely, that the specialist updates his beliefs about the value of the stock in response to the trades that he observes taking place.
+The finding in Section 5.2 above that the occurrence of a trade results in an increase in the mid-quote intensity is thus consistent with the central feature of the sequential trade models: namely, that the specialist updates his beliefs about the value of the stock in response to the trades that he observes.
 A change to the mid-quote is thus more likely immediately following a trade.
-We note that a trade would also trigger a mid-quote change when one of the sides to the trade was a limit order that constituted the market quote before it was removed from the order book.
+We note that a trade would also trigger a mid-quote change when one of the sides to the trade was a limit order that constituted the market quote before the trade took place.
 Theoretical microstructure models have analysed in much less detail the effects of quoted prices on the trade arrival process and so it is more difficult to interpret our finding that the occurrence of a mid-quote change results in an increase in the trade intensity.
 A broad explanation is that some market participants closely monitor the quoted prices and rapidly submit market orders in order to take advantage of prices that are favourable to them, whilst others may set their quotes in order to attract such market orders.
-For example, when the mid-quote change is the result of inventory control by the specialist (see O'Hara (1995)), the altered quote will tend to be 'hit' soon afterwards by an attracted market order on the opposite side of the market.
+For example, when the mid-quote change is the result of inventory control by the specialist (see Ch.
+2, O'Hara (1995)), the altered quote will tend to be 'hit' soon afterwards by an attracted market order on the opposite side of the market.
 Asymmetric information considerations might predict a longer run negative effect of quote changes on trading intensity, reflecting the incorporation of private information into the stock price over time and hence reduced incentives for the informed to trade.
-Such an effect is not possible in our model since the constraints $(\alpha{21}^{(j)} \geq 0 \ \forall j)$ are imposed.
-As is discussed briefly in section 6.3 it is possible to allow for such negative effects in our modelling framework and such an extension would be of some interest given our findings here.
+Such an effect is not possible in our model since the constraints $\alpha{21}^{(j)} \ge 0 \ \forall j$ are imposed.
+As is discussed briefly in Section 6.3.2 it is possible to allow for such negative effects in our modelling framework and such an extension would be of some interest given our findings here.